 Woodard, Emhardt, Henry, Reeves & Wagner 2019-present

-The Firm is led by a three-member management committee chaired by managing partner Dan Lueders, along with Bill McKenna and Chuck Schmal.
+The Firm is led by a three-member management committee chaired by managing partner Bill McKenna, along with Dan Lueders and Chuck Schmal.
 The committee is responsible for determining the overall direction and business strategy of the Firm, in addition to ensuring that our clients’ needs are being addressed at all times.

 Practice Group Leaders